 #3 – Warrior Dead Lift

 For this exercise, you can use dumbbells.
 If it’s too much for you, you can do this exercise without any weight.
 Begin in an upright standing position with your weight on one leg.
 Bend through the hip as you bring your other leg back.
 Maintain proper alignment of the upper body and the back leg parallel to the floor.
 Move back slowly to the starting position.
-Utilize your hips and glutes for the movement.
+Utilize your hips and glutes for movement.

 Warrior Dead Lift

 Perform one set of 5 reps on each side in a smooth, controlled movement with a good contraction of the glutes and hamstring to lift out of the bottom or end.
 The intensity can be light to moderate, depending on your hip strength and your level of physical fitness.
 The purpose of this exercise is to target and strengthen the hips, especially the gluteus maximus and the hamstrings.

 Stand tall with your legs hip-width apart.
 Bend your hips, knees, and ankles as you get into a squatting position.
 Keep your upper body straight and return to the standing position.
 Straighten out your ankles, hips, and knees, and then bring your arms overhead slowly, arching your lower back slightly.

 Perform one set of 5 reps in a smooth, controlled movement with a good stop at the bottom and top positions.
 The intensity is light.
 The purpose of this exercise is to target all the muscles that help in strengthening the knees and hips and loosening up the ankles.

 Give these four exercises a go and help develop overall hip strength.